leviv/leviv.github.io/_posts/projects/2020-05-29-Touchy-Feely.md

 ![The view of a single chat](/assets/img/2020-05-29-Touchy-Feely/chat.PNG)

+The view of a single chat
+{: .caption}

 To facilitate real-time updates of chats, as well as allow for any number of users to store and retrieve messages, we used Google Firestore [2].
 This service allowed for a simple implementation of a real-time database that could handle many users sending and fetching messages simultaneously, without any serious lag.
 This also facilitated the ability for chats to automatically update with each new text, without the need to refresh or restart the application.

 ### Haptic Representation of Emotions